About Changing Your Address on Your Arizona Car Registration

 In Arizona, you may receive a traffic citation if you do not update your address with the MVD within 10 days from the date on which your mailing or residential address changed.

-Get details about updating your car registration address in our in-depth registration guide.
+Get details about updating your car registration address in our registration guide.